FarmSuperba

 kris

-And to wrap up the day we had best generic levitra overnight some neighbors visit.
+And to wrap up the day we had tadalafil overnight delivery canada some neighbors visit.
 Courtney, baby Mika, and 7 year old Mark stopped by to check out the garden and ask questions.
 Come to find out that Courtney and her family are urban farmers as well!
 She told me they had a few things planted and grew edamame last season and it came out sweet and delicious.
 I sent them home with some fave bean starters, I hope they enjoy!
 I think it is a beautiful thing that Courtney is teaching her family what it looks (and tastes) like to grow your own food, they are the next generation of farmers this country needs!
 And baby Mika is obvy really in to fava beans 😉

 courtneyfam